adammertel/Leaflet.TilesExtentManager/README.md

 ### Notes
-The aim of this plugin is save requests on tiles that are not possible to display.
-On the other hand, it needs a calculation on each map change.
-This calculation does not take long time (in most cases < 2ms) but it means that this plugin is recomended only in specific situations:
+The aim of this plugin is to save some requests on tiles that are not possible to display.
+On the other hand, it needs a calculation on each map change (in most cases < 2ms) therefore this plugin is recommended only in specific situations:
  - when more tilesLayers with different extent are loaded at the same time
  - when server where tiles are hosted is slow
  - when users have slower internet connection